-Three ways Aussie retailers can get smarter with communicationsBY ARA
+Three ways Aussie retailers can get smarter with communicationsBY Australian Retailers Association

 The increasingly competitive retail landscape in Australia means that businesses must adapt if they are to stay afloat.
 Companies must move away from legacy systems and old technology and adopt more competitive and nimble technologies, such as the cloud.
 This is particularly true when it comes to customer communications.